-In the Watches Business, we have positioned the Global B for SMILE145.
-We aim to create solutions that deliver deep the world with high-added-value products and services cer highly profitable and sustainable products and services.
+In the Watches Business, we have positioned the Global Brands (GB) strategy at the heart of our growth strategy for SMILE145.
+We aim to create solutions that deliver deep excitement and great satisfaction to people around the world with high-added-value products and services centered on Grand Seiko (GS), while continuing to provide highly profitable and sustainable products and services.